tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 certificate, a hypothetical signature forgery attack would allow forging a signature over a delegated credential.
-The forged delegated credential could then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for a maximum of 7 days (if the default valid_time is used).
+The forged delegated credential could then be used by the attacker as the equivalent of a on-path-attacker, valid for a maximum of 7 days (if the default valid_time is used).

 Server operators should therefore minimize the risk of using DC-enabled